-- Abandonment of PNM's 200 MW interest in Four Corners and certain related transmission facilities and the transfer to NTEC; and - Recovery of Energy Transition Act-defined abandonment and other energy transition costs in an estimated amount of \$300 million, which includes the following estimates: - o Undepreciated investments in Four Corners totaling \$271.3 million; - o Plant decommissioning costs of \$4.6 million; - Transition funds to be distributed to state agencies for tribal and community assistance in the amount of \$16.5 million; and - Transactional costs associated with issuing energy transition bonds and obtaining approval of abandonment of \$7.3 million.
+- Abandonment of PNM's 200 MW interest in Four Corners and certain related transmission switchyard facilities pursuant to Section 62-9-5 of the PUA; - The sale and transfer of these Four Corners interests to NTEC pursuant to the Agreement pursuant to §§ 62-6-12 and 62-6-13 of the PUA; and - Recovery of Energy Transition Act-defined abandonment and other energy transition costs and related ratemaking treatment, including the issuance of energy transition bonds pursuant to Sections 62-18-1 through -23 of the Energy Transition Act in an estimated amount of \$300 million, which includes the following estimates: - o Undepreciated investments in Four Corners totaling \$271.3 million; - o Plant decommissioning costs of \$4.6 million; - Transition funds to be distributed to state agencies for tribal and community assistance in the amount of \$16.5 million; and - Transactional costs associated with issuing energy transition bonds and obtaining approval of abandonment of \$7.3 million.

-In connection with this abandonment, PNM asks that the NMPRC authorize the recording by PNM of regulatory assets with carrying costs as supported by PNM Witness Baker and shown in PNM Exhibit TSB-9.
-Pursuant to § 62-18-4(B)(10) of the Act, PNM will track and reconcile each component of the energy transition costs.
-Accordingly, PNM also requests authority to record and defer with carrying charges any difference between the amounts financed by the energy transition bonds and the final actual energy transition costs to either a regulatory asset (if the actual final energy transition costs are greater than the estimated energy transition costs) or a regulatory liability (if the actual final energy transition costs are less than the estimated energy transition costs) for recovery/(crediting) to be amortized over a reasonable period established in a PNM general rate case, when actual energy transition costs are known.
+In connection with this abandonment, PNM asks that the NMPRC authorize PNM to record regulatory assets with carrying costs as supported by PNM Witness Baker and shown in PNM Exhibit TSB-9.
+Pursuant to Section 62-18-4(B)(10) of the Act, PNM will track and reconcile each component of the energy transition costs.
+Accordingly, PNM also requests authority to record and defer with carrying charges any difference between the amounts financed by the energy transition bonds and the final actual energy transition costs to either a regulatory asset (if the actual final energy transition costs are greater than the estimated energy transition costs) or a regulatory liability (if the actual final energy transition costs are less than the estimated energy transition costs) for recovery/(crediting) to be amortized over a reasonable period established in a PNM general rate case, once actual energy transition costs are known.